poblabs/weewx-ObserverIP/README.md

 # weewx ObserverIP driver

-This is an ObserverIP driver for the weewx platform.
+This is my take on an ObserverIP driver for the weewx platform.
+There are a couple of other ones out there, too.
 Since the Ambient Weather WS-1200-IP and WS-1400-IP don't offer a way to update any weather services other than Weather Underground, this driver simply grabs the values from the ObserverIP's tiny website and then sends the values to weewx.
+Once weewx has the data, then you can have weewx update CWOP, PWSWeather, WeatherBug and more.

 This driver relies on you setting a static IP for your ObserverIP.

-You can configure the loop time, and the IP of the device.
+You can configure the loop time, and the IP of the device from weewx.conf.

 ## Install
 - You'll need to have the Python requests library installed (It can be installed from command line.
 For example: `pip install requests`)